psychemedia/pentrich-uprising/resources/80_leeds_mercury.md

 https://britishnewspaperarchive.co.uk/viewer/BL/0000076/18130424/007/0003
 Leeds Mercury - Saturday 24 April 1813

+THE RECENT DISTURBANCES

+Mr. Editor,— In the Leeds Intelligencer of Monday last there is a letter from the Rev. H. Roberson, of Heald's Hall, on the subject of the recent disturbances in the West-Riding, and the great services rendered the public by two individuals.To the greater part of Mr. Roberson's letter, and to all his remarks on the conduct of Mr. Radcliffe and of Mr. William Cartwright, I cordially subscribe: except that I conceive, if Mr. Roberson's proposal were adopted, the services of those two would still be incorrectly appreciated and inadequately rewarded.
+Mr. Roberson's proposal does not go far enough, and falls short of the just claims of the individuals, and of the debt due to them from the public.

-TO DO INSERT ABOVE
+TO DO  MORE ABOVE

+But independently of this local notice, never were there two stronger cases for the notice and approbation of the Prince Regent's Government.
+Both have nearly equal claims; the one for remuneration and reward, the other for distinction and honours; and Government cannot much longer pass over these claims, it is to be considered as *"a terror to evil doers, a praise and protection to those who do well."* In the mean time, the West-Riding has an indispensible duty to perform.
+Many thanks are due to Mr. Roberson, for bringing the subject fairly and directly before the public.
+The West Riding must meet the subject fairly and directly, and shew a just sense of the services of two distinguished individuals, or be disgraced forever.

+Halifax, April 22, 1813.
+J. T.

-The above letter, from a very intelligent correspondent, we have thought it our duty to insert; but ew must in candour say, that very serious objections seem to exist against that part of the plan which recommends any thing like display or parade in this affair:— every thing of that nature would be like exulting over the fallen, and would have a tendency to revive those turbulent feelings that are now gradually subsiding, we trust, for ever.
+The above letter, from a very intelligent correspondent, we have thought it our duty to insert; but we must in candour say, that very serious objections seem to exist against that part of the plan which recommends any thing like display or parade in this affair:— every thing of that nature would be like exulting over the fallen, and would have a tendency to revive those turbulent feelings that are now gradually subsiding, we trust, for ever.
 Let the Country and the West Riding uphold their own character, by dispensing those rewards of honour or emolument on the persons whose courage and constancy tended in an eminent degree to restore public tranquility; but while we are performing these acts of justice, let us cautiously abstain from every measure calculated to reanimate the dying embers of discord.—EDITOR.